TILESETS

 layering.json

-An optional file called layering.json can be provided. this file defines layering data for specific furniture and terrain.
-A default layering.json is provided with the repository. an example would be:
+An optional file called layering.json can be provided.
+This file defines “layer contexts” (referred to in JSON as “layer variants”), or entries for drawing items/fields differently based on furniture/terrain they’re placed on.
+A default layering.json is provided with the repository.

 {